Momentum-Team-8/momentum-team-8.github.io/technical-presentations.md

 layout: default
 ---

-# Team Seven Technical Presentations
+# Team Eight Technical Presentations

-- Phase 1: _Thursday, February 11, 2021_ 2:00 pm
+- Phase 1: _Friday, June 4, 2021_ 2:00 pm

-Each student will give a short technical presentation about a project that they worked on during the previous weeks of the phase.
+Each student will give a short technical talk about a project that they worked on during the previous weeks of the phase.

-The talk should be 5-6 minutes long.
-You'll be speaking to fellow students and the instructors.
+The talk should be 5 minutes long.
+You'll be speaking to fellow students and instructors.
 You do not need slides or a script.
 Just be yourself and tell us about the code you wrote.

 The goals of this presentation are:

-- to give you experience talking about your code, as you will do during interviews
+- To get experience talking about your code, as you will do during interviews
-- to demonstrate that you can use the tools taught in the phase to build a dynamic web page or application
+- To demonstrate that you can use the skills taught in the phase to build a dynamic web page or application
-- to recognize how much you have learned, to celebrate how hard you’ve worked, and to show your readiness to move into the next phase of your coding education
+- To recognize how much you have learned, to celebrate how hard you’ve worked, and to show your readiness to move into the next phase of your coding education

 ## Instructions